olm3ca/Pixelbook-Campfire/README.md

 10. Reboot into Windows, install Grup2Win and add your grub config as Custom Code.
 Reboot and boot into Chrome OS to set it up.
 You're done!

+11. Lingering problems still being ironed out:
+	- In ChromeOS, tablet mode on screen keyboard works,but must be enabled manually, this is a known issue.
+When a fix has been identified, I'll update this.
+	- ChromeOS sometimes requests re-login, or it may get stuck at Play Store permissions.
+A simple reboot fixes this.